 Do you already have a management team in place, or will you need to hire additional leaders?
 How many employees will you need, and how much will you pay them?
 And how will you train and develop your employees?
 The Team Summary should answer all of these questions and provide enough information for potential investors to understand exactly how you plan to staff your business, pay your employees, and ensure all team members are trained properly.

 The financial plan is extremely important to potential investors because they will want to maximize the return on their investment.
 Your financial plan is essentially a projection of your revenue streams and cost structure for your company’s first five or so years of operation.
-It will include not only revenue from ticket sales and costs from employee salaries, but also details like software costs, insurance, taxes, marketing spend, depreciation of assets, interest on loans, and more.
+It will include not only revenue from ticket sales and costs from employee salaries, but also details like tour-operator software costs, insurance, taxes, marketing spend, depreciation of assets, interest on loans, and more.

 If you don’t have a finance background yourself, it may be helpful to seek assistance from an accountant or someone who knows the ins and outs of financial modeling.